 Mental Health Impact of Burnout: How it Affects Your Well-being

 We currently reside in a time when the culture of constant connectivity and the hustling work ethic are both lauded.
 In the middle of this never-ending competition, one phenomenon, known as burnout, is gaining prominence.
 But what exactly is burnout, and how does it impact our mental health and personal wellness?
-This piece will take a deep dive into these connections, drawing on scientific research and the author's experiences.
+This piece will dive deeply into these connections, drawing on scientific research and the author's experiences.
 Let's jump right in.

 Acquiring an Understanding of Burnout